rust-lang/nomicon/src/dropck.md

 There are some more complex situations which are not possible to desugar using scopes, but the order is still defined ‒ variables are dropped in the reverse order of their definition, fields of structs and tuples in order of their definition.
-There are some more details about order of drop in [rfc1875].
+There are some more details about order of drop in [RFC 1857][rfc1857].

 Let's do this: